pmgl/starblast-modding/README.md

 #### Custom UI components
 ##### General
 The mod can create custom UI components that will show up on the player’s screen.
-This is done by calling `setUIComponent` on the ship, passing in a component descriptor.
+This is done by calling `setUIComponent` on the ship - passing in a component descriptor.

 For example:
 ```